BrianGrant-Data/R-Python-Statistical-Analysis-Notebook/README.md

 # Statistics-Notebook
+To access, load index.html.
+The rest of the files are accessible from the html page.

 This began as the textbook for Intermediate Statistics (Math 325) at BYU-Idaho.
-It aims to become a personal notebook for performing and interpreting statistical analyses in R.
+It now aims to become a notebook for performing and interpreting statistical analyses in R.

-This page, and all pages of this notebook, are meant to be customized to become a useful *Guide to Statistical Analysis* in R for your *current* and *future* self.

 <div style="font-size:.8em;"><!-- Code to shrink font-size of following paragraph -->